 There are certain exemptions from the reloading prohibition.
-Such exemptions apply for instance to the execution until 26 March 2025 of contracts concluded before 25 June 2024, or to reloading services necessary for the bunkering of liquified natural gas fuelled vessels.
+Such exemptions apply for instance to reloading services necessary for the bunkering of liquified natural gas fuelled vessels or to reloading services for the purposes of transshipment operations necessary for transport of liquefied natural gas between ports of the same EU Member State.
 In addition, the EU Member State authorities may authorise reloading services if such reloading is necessary for the transport of liquified natural gas to an EU Member State and such EU Member State has confirmed that the transshipment is used to ensure the energy supply in that EU Member State.